 Clothed in stars, Asushunamir.

-The spell of great Ereshkigal could not possess this luminous being.
+The spell of Ereshkigal, praise Her name, could not possess this luminous being.

 Yet She was moved by Asushunamir’s beauty, stirred by the creature’s voice, by the creature’s dance.